2014 NFL Mock Draft Last Updated: May 7, 2014

 49. New York Jets (8-8) G Gabe Jackson – Mississippi St: The Jets’ offense is pretty painful to watch as we all know.
 This is due in large part to the lack of push, protection, and running lanes from the offensive front.
 Jackson is a four-year starter who was just named first-team All-SEC, his third selection to the team.
 At 6-foot-4, 340 pounds, Jackson is a true road-grader who has a tremendous work ethic to boot.
 Jackson is one of my favorite linemen in the entire draft and could easily sneak into the bottom half of round-one.
 This would be a fantastic pickup, especially since starting right guard Willie Colon is set to become a free agent.

-51. Chicago (8-6) CB Bradley Roby – Ohio State: Chicago’s defense has long been the strength of the team but boy, how quickly things have changed.
+51. Chicago (8-6) S/CB Lamarcus Joyner – FSU: Joyner is undersized (5-foot-8, 190 pounds), but is a phenomenal football player who is in the mold of Cardinals safety Tyrann Mathieu and could also upgrade the Browns’ nickel cornerback position instantly.
+With Mathieu’s success before his injury, teams will likely be more open-minded to taking a chance on another undersized, elite playmaking safety/corner.
+Chicago’s defense has long been the strength of the team but boy, how quickly things have changed.
 The Bears rank dead last in run defense this season and are giving up 27.7 points per game.
 Already having addressed the defensive line in the first-round, next up should clearly be an upgrade in the secondary.
 The top three corners are all unrestricted free agents this offseason, so corner is a huge need.
-Roby is arguably the most talented cornerback in the draft along with Justin Gilbert but has had some off-the-field issues at Ohio State.
-Questionable decisions aside, Roby has elite speed – with a rumored sub 4.4 40-yard dash – to go along with excellent technique in man coverage, and plays with a non-stop motor.

-52. Arizona (10-6) QB Tajh Boyd – Clemson – Agent: Malik Shareef/Rodney Thomas/Josh Hare (Dimensional Sports Inc.): Soon-to-be second year head coach Bruce Arians brought in Carson Palmer to be a stop-gap quarterback until the future was brought in.
-Enter Boyd, the top senior quarterback in the class.
-With a wealth of experience under his belt, Boyd has an almost perfectly suited skill-set for Arians quarterback-friendly system.
-With a solid base and ever-improving pocket presence, Boyd is an excellent on-the-run thrower who has big-game experience.
-Getting drafted here would allow Boyd to learn the ropes for a season or so behind Palmer before taking over.
+52. Arizona (10-6) QB Zach Mettenberger – LSU: Soon-to-be second year head coach Bruce Arians brought in Carson Palmer to be a stop-gap quarterback until the future was brought in.
+Enter Mettenberger, a big, strong-armed quarterback with a wealth of experience under his belt, who has an almost perfectly suited skill-set for Arians quarterback-friendly system.
+With a solid base and ever-improving pocket presence, getting drafted here would allow Mettenberger to learn the ropes for a season or so behind Palmer before taking over.

 53. Green Bay Packers (8-7-1) S Calvin Pryor – Louisville – Agent: Isaac Conner (Allegiant Athletic Agency): There is a gaping hole beside safety Morgan Burnett as evident by the Packers’ inability to stop the pass this season (24th ranked pass defense & 28th in interceptions with only 11).
 The lack of physicality on the defense over the last couple of seasons has been alarming, which is where Pryor would come in.
 At 6-foot-2, 210 pounds, Pryor is a hard-hitting, turnover creating safety with excellent instincts.
 In his three years at Louisville Pryor recorded 200+ tackles, 5 interceptions, and 9 forced fumbles.
 Green Bay has to improve upon their meager 22 takeaways this season, Pryor would help them do just that.